osbuild/osbuild-composer/test/README.md

 - [@jrusz](https://github.com/jrusz) - testing across the board; backup for @atodorov;
   osbuild, osbuild-composer, weldr-client, composer-cli, image-builder, image-builder-frontend, bug testing & verification, anything else
+- [@jabia99](https://github.com/jabia99) - focus on image-builder and image-builder-frontend;
+  anything else; backup for @jrusz
 - [@henrywang](https://github.com/henrywang) - everything related to testing RHEL for Edge images
 - [@yih-redhat](https://github.com/yih-redhat) - everything related to testing RHEL for Edge images;
   backup for @henrywang
-- [@yuxisun1217](https://github.com/yuxisun1217) - QE for testing image-builder and image-builder-frontend

 ## Internal build testing in Gitlab CI

 In Gitlab CI we're using rules to define which stages and jobs are ran when.
-For running the test suite on internal rhel builds we're using schedules that run the test suite on latest nightly using the rpms that are shipped with it.
+For running the test suite on internal RHEL builds we're using schedules that run the test suite on latest nightly using the rpms that are shipped with it.

 We're using a link to latest nightly build.
 It's possible to manually override it with `COMPOSE_URL`